vijayanandmit/30-days-ai-agents/day05-embeddings-generator/README.md

-# Day 04: PDF Reader Q&A with LiteLLM, FAISS, and LangChain

-Building on earlier projects, this challenge adds a **PDF question-answering agent**.
-It lets users ask questions about a PDF document and get answers using semantic search and a language model (DeepSeek-R1) via LiteLLM.
+# Day 05: Embeddings Generator

+This day focuses on creating a FAISS vector store from a PDF document.
+The script splits a PDF into chunks, generates embeddings using a HuggingFace model and saves them for later retrieval.

 ## What I Learned

 - How to extract text from PDFs using LangChain’s `PyPDFLoader`
 - How to chunk and embed text using `sentence-transformers` for semantic search
 - How to use `FAISS` to retrieve relevant text chunks from a vector store
-- How to send user questions and document context to DeepSeek using a custom LangChain-compatible model
+- How to generate embeddings for document chunks
-- How to chain document indexing + search + answer generation
+- How to store embeddings for fast retrieval later

 ## Code Structure

-- `day04_pdf_reader_q&a.py`: Main script for loading PDF, creating vector store, and answering user queries
-- `LiteLLMChatModel`: Custom class that wraps DeepSeek via `litellm` for LangChain compatibility
+- `day05-embeddings-generator.py`: Reads the PDF and builds the FAISS index
 - `.env`: Contains your Hugging Face API key

 ## How to Run